Time Reversal, SU(N) Yang-Mills and Cobordisms: Interacting Topological Superconductors/Insulators and Quantum Spin Liquids in 3+1D: Introduction and Summary

 Later we can also dynamically (fully or partially) gauge the global symmetries of system, with the caution in mind that its Hilbert space is dramatically changed under the gauging process.
 By gauging, we mean that microscopically at the deep UV, we insert the gauge variable on the link between the site variable associated to the global symmetry, where the global symmetry acts on-site.
 By implementing a machinery of gauging, we \emph{input} various quantum vacua/ground states protected by global symmetries, and \emph{output} dynamically gauge theories.

-For example, gauging the $SU(N_c)$ subgroup out of the original SPTs protected by $SU(N_c) \times SU(N_f)$ global symmetry group with a time-reversal,\footnote{More precisely, we gauge $SU(N_c)$ out of the symmetry group $\frac{SU(N_c) \times SU(N_f) \times \Z_4^T}{\Z_{\gcd(N_c,N_f)} \times \Z_{\gcd(N_c,N_f, 2)}}$.} we obtain various new quantum vacua of time-reversal invariant $SU(N_c)$-Yang-Mills theories.
+For example, gauging the $SU(N_c)$ subgroup out of the original SPTs protected by $SU(N_c) \times SU(N_f)$ global symmetry group with a time-reversal,\footnote{More precisely, we gauge $SU(N_c)$ out of the symmetry group $\frac{SU(N_c) \times SU(N_f) \times \Z_4^T}{\Big(\frac{\Z_{\gcd(N_c,N_f)} \times \Z_{\gcd(N_c,2)} \times \Z_{\gcd(N_f,2)} }{\Z_{\gcd(N_c,N_f, 2)}} \Big)}$.} we obtain various new quantum vacua of time-reversal invariant $SU(N_c)$-Yang-Mills theories.
 Our results resonate and shed new lights to the recent attempts to study time-reversal-invariant Yang-Mills or QCD$_4$, in the beautiful work of \cite{Gaiotto:2017yup, Gaiotto:2017tne}.
-For other examples, gauging the $U(1)$ subgroup of topological insulators/superconductors (SPTs with $U(1)$ and $\Z_2^T$ symmetries), we obtain the time-reversal invariant dynamical Maxwell's $U(1)$ gauge theories.
-These long-range entangled (gapless or gapped) quantum phases are also known as $SU(N)$-quantum spin liquids \cite{0107071QSLWen} and $U(1)$-quantum spin liquids \cite{0107071QSLWen, 1505.03520WS, 1710.00743ZWSenthil} in condensed matter.
+For other examples, gauging the $U(1)$ subgroup of topological insulators/superconductors (SPTs with $U(1)$ and \cred{time-reversal} symmetries), we obtain the time-reversal invariant dynamical Maxwell's $U(1)$ gauge theories.
+These long-range entangled (gapless or gapped) quantum phases are also known as $SU(N)$-quantum spin liquids\footnote{For $SU(N)$-quantum spin liquids, we mean that the $SU(2)$-spin degrees of freedom on the lattice may need to be generalized to $SU(N)$-spin degrees of freedom, in condensed matter or quantum many body systems.} \cite{0107071QSLWen} and $U(1)$-quantum spin liquids \cite{0107071QSLWen, 1505.03520WS, 1710.00743ZWSenthil} in condensed matter.
 One can also study gauging only the discrete subgroup ($\Z_N$) out of the full symmetry group (time reversal, $U(1)$, $SU(N)$) \cite{Ye:2013upa}.